RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-4.md

 titan from Falco's back in Chapter 137 as he dodges the archer Warhammer titans?
 How does she have enough hands to hold onto the netting while also aim?
-And let's not forget that Armin is inside the titan's mouth, so if Gabi's shot is even a half meter too low, her shot kills Armin, guaranteeing they will lose.
+And let's not forget that Armin is inside the titan's mouth, so if Gabi's shot is a half meter off, she'll kill Armin, guaranteeing the Alliance will be unable to stop Eren and humanity will perish.
+Under those conditions, would a reasonable character risk taking the shot?
+Not a chance in hell.

 In my opinion, I think this is worse than Euron sniping one of Daenerys's dragons.
 Euron at least had a stable platform and a big target with no collateral damage to